hsgweon/pipits/README.md

 1.3 Reference datasets
 ----------------------

-There are two reference datasets which need to be downloaded:
+There are two reference datasets to download:

 1. UNITE fungal ITS reference training dataset